 How is epididymitis treated?

-Men who have epididymitis can also relieve their symptoms by:
+People with epididymitis can also relieve their symptoms by:

-- Elevating the scrotum
+- Elevating their scrotum.

-- Applying ice packs to the affected area
+- Applying ice packs to the affected area.

-- Drinking fluids
+- Drinking fluids.

-- Taking anti-inflammatory medications for the pain
+- Taking nonsteroidal anti-inflammatory drugs (NSAIDs) for the pain.

 What are complications of epididymitis?

-- Using condoms during sex
+- Use condoms during sex.

-- Avoiding strenuous lifting or physical activity
+- Avoid strenuous lifting or physical activity.

-- Minimizing long periods of sitting
+- Minimize long periods of sitting.

 Outlook / Prognosis

-When should I call my doctor about epididymitis?
+When should I see my healthcare provider?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy